‘Doesn’t matter. Get Better.’ Is all Huskies can do after season-opening blowout vs. Baylor

 “Usually, in past years, you get a couple exhibition games, you kind of see what you’ve got,’’ Hopkins said.
 “Our exhibition game was a real game against the No. 2 team in the country.

 “We wanted to play the game and it was a great opportunity.
 It reminded me a lot of our first year when we played Virginia Tech in the Garden and they beat us by 39 points (actually by “just” 24, 103-79), and they made 15 threes.
-Two weeks later we were able to come back and play Kansas exceptionally well (in a 74-65 win over the second-ranked Jayhawks), and beat Arizona (ranked ninth, 78-57).”
+Two weeks later, we were able to come back and play Kansas exceptionally well (in a 74-65 victory over the second-ranked Jayhawks), and beat Arizona (ranked ninth, 78-57).”

 We’ll see if such a resurgence awaits this Husky team.
 Hopkins noted, accurately, that the weird start to the season, replete with cancellations, postponements, and hastily scheduled makeup games, has led nationwide to “awkward scores or awkward play.”